 Dr. Montoya earned his B.S. and Ph.
 D, degree from the National University of Cordoba in Argentina in 1998.
 His terminal degree was the result of several years of effort at the Medical Research Institute Mercedes and Martin Ferreyra, studying the effects of different hormonal treatments on hippocampal plasticity.
 On the same week after finishing his doctorate, he took a flight to North Carolina were he spend the next three years at Duke University, as a postdoctoral research assistant, studying the effects of cholinergic prenatal treatment on hippocampal plasticity at a behavioral and neurophysiological level.
 After a short period of time in Wake Forest University, he moved to Bowling Green State University, in Ohio, where he continued his studies on the septo-hippocampal system and the effects of GABAergic and cholinergic lesions on brain plasticity.

-Dr. Montoya is an Associate Professor in the Department of Psychology at Fayetteville State University.
+Dr. Montoya is currently an Associate Professor in the Department of Psychology at Fayetteville State University.
 Cognitive Neuroscience is his main area of expertise and his teaching interests are in the area of biological psychology, psychopharmacology and cognitive psychology.
 He also has a long standing interest in the “hard problem” of consciousness and its philosophical implications, together with a pragmatic and emotional attachment to Ambient, Deep House and Chill-out music.
 He plays synthesizers and imagine the social use of robots on his free time.

 Theses in Progress